-This Apple Crisp Granola has the essential, but often elusive, quality necessary in a homey fruit crisp: a satisfyingly crunchy crisp topping!
+This homey dessert has the essential, but often elusive, quality necessary in a fruit crisp: a satisfyingly crunchy crisp topping!

-You'll love the ease of this unfussy apple dessert recipe.
+You'll love the ease of this unfussy dessert recipe.
 It's excellent for seasoned pros or baking novices.
-(Hint: bring this to your holiday or regular Sunday family gathering!)
+(Hint: Perfect for holidays and Sunday family gatherings!)

-As the tender, spiced apples and topping bake, they fill the kitchen and house with mouthwatering aromas of cinnamon, nutmeg, and allspice--the appetizing perfume of winter and holiday cheer!
+As it bakes, the house is filled with mouthwatering aromas of cinnamon, nutmeg, and allspice--the appetizing perfume of winter and holiday cheer!

 Ingredients